 said Rhonda.
 “It excited me to see all these kids motivated to go to school.”

 The evening after her first day back in college, Rhonda began a campaign to convince

 her 20-year old daughter, Ashley Martin, to consider college.

-college,” Ashley said.
-“I just wanted to make it through high school, but my mom kept
+to college,” Ashley said.
+“I just wanted to make it through high school, but my mom

 As if she needed more incentive, Ashley’s Native American roots meant that her tribe,